bensnell/orbbec-astra/README.md

 Successful blob detection requires tuning a few parameters of the script.
 These parameters are listed within the script under the section "User Parameters".
 To change a parameter, stop running the script, then change the script, save it, and re-run it.

+### TODO

+The coordinates are sometimes noisy, especially the z.
+This is likely because small changes in the blob outline contribute to significant changes in the z, but only marginal changes in the x and y.
+To attenuate this noise, use [filterpy](https://github.com/rlabbe/filterpy) module to implement either realtime Kalman or G-H filters.

 ### References

 Blob Tracking: